will2357/project-euler/README.md

 [Project Euler website](https://projecteuler.net/).
 It keeps track of your ranking too.
 I think...

-Mostly I did this to reacquaint myself with a barebones Ruby app after years of primarily building in [Clojure](https://clojure.org/) (a lovely, but nearly-completely unsupported fringe language - highy not recommended for commercial/production purposes - you'll just end up using Java libs) and [Golang](https://go.dev/) (fantastic for certain use cases -  wouldn't call it the most agile language but gosh I love it).
+Mostly I did this to reacquaint myself with a barebones (i.e., not Rails) Ruby app after years of primarily building in [Clojure](https://clojure.org/) (a lovely, but nearly-completely unsupported fringe language - highy not recommended for commercial/production purposes - you'll just end up using Java libs) and [Golang](https://go.dev/) (fantastic for certain use cases -  wouldn't call it the most agile language, but gosh I love it).